kunigami/kunigami.github.io/blog/_posts/2012-09-16-flood-it!-an-exact-approach.md

 Finally, constraints (6)-(9) state the variables are binary and each component starts unfilled except the component of the seed cell.

-### None
+### Computational Experiments

 We've implemented this model in C++ using the COIN-OR Cbc library.
 The code is available, as always, on [github](https://github.com/kunigami/blog-Examples/tree/master/2012-09-16-flood-it).

 The first task was obtaining "real" instances.
 I don't know whether the colors of Flood it! boards are uniformly chosen.
 Thus, I preferred to take some print screens from the original game and do some image processing to convert it matrices with integer representing colors.